textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

   include_blocked: 56, # Integer | Should blocked contacts be included?
   query: 'query_example', # String | Find contacts by specified search query.
   local: 0, # Integer | Treat phone number passed in the \"query\" field as local.
 Default is 0.
+  exact_match: 0, # Integer | Return only exactly matching contacts.
+Default is 0.
   country: 'country_example', # String | The 2-letter ISO country code for local phone numbers, used when \"local\" is set to true.
 Default is the account country.
   order_by: 'id', # String | Order results by some field.
 Default is id.
   direction: 'desc' # String | Order direction.
 Default is desc.